Filtering

 Use filters whenever you need to:

-• Review leads generated by a specific Agent
+• Review contacts generated by a specific Agent

 • See only those who completed a certain Goal (e.g., “Book a Demo”)